USask-BINFO/SV-JIM/README.md

   - BEDTools		(2.30.0)
   - PAV			(2.2.1)

-Describe any dependencies that must be installed for this software to work.
-This includes programming languages, databases or other storage mechanisms, build tools, frameworks, and so forth.
-If specific versions of other software are required, or known not to work, call that out.
+Additionally, the pipeline must be launched from an environment with Snakemake installed.

 ## Installation

-As a SnakeMake workflow that employs external tools, the installation only involves cloning this repository:
+As a Snakemake workflow that employs external tools, the installation only involves cloning this repository:

 ```
 git clone https://github.com/CMalcolmTodd/SV-JIM
 ```

-After cloning the SV-JIM repository, the conda dependencies will be loaded by SnakeMake automatically during execution using the included conda env configuration file.
+After cloning the SV-JIM repository, the conda dependencies will be loaded by Snakemake automatically during execution based on the included conda env configuration file.
 For the remaining dependencies please consult the installation instructions provided by each tool's github/manual and ensure these tools are added to your PATH variable.

 ## Configuration

-For configuration, SV-JIM provides a [config file template](config-SV-JIM.yaml) used by SnakeMake to specify the required input files, conda environments, options, and directory information to enable execution.
-The template config file provided within this repo features many default values that utilize the provided working directory structure; however, these values are configurable if the preference is to use alternative directories.
-Additional details on each of the available parameters is provided in later in this section.
+For configuration, SV-JIM provides a [config file template](config-SV-JIM.yaml) used by Snakemake to specify the required input files, conda environments, options, and directory information to enable execution.
+The provided template config file features many default values that utilize the provided working directory structure; however, these values are configurable if the preference is to use alternative directories.
+Further details on each of the available parameters is provided in later in this section.

-Finally, SV-JIM includes a [conda config file](All-Env.yaml) that can be used to have SnakeMake install many of the pipeline's dependencies; however, the provided SnakeMake config file can also be updated to use alternative existing conda environment files if using separate conda environments with specific (or conflicting) software versions is preferred.
+Finally, SV-JIM includes a [conda environment file](All-Env.yaml) that permits Snakemake to install many of the pipeline's dependencies; however, the provided pipeline config file can also be updated to use alternative conda environment files if using separate conda environments with specific/non-conflicting software versions is required.

-These conda configuration files can be generated as follows:
+If an alternative conda environment is preferable, a conda environment file can be generated as follows:

 ```
 conda env export -n <condaEnvName> -f <fileName>.yaml --from-history
 ```

-Any additional conda files created must be placed in the `Rules` directory to allow for access by SnakeMake during execution and please provide updated file name information for each tool's conda file in the SV-JIM config file provided.
+Any additional conda files created must be placed in the `Rules` directory to allow for access by Snakemake during execution and please provide updated file name information for each tool's conda file in the pipeline's config file.

 ### Configuration file options:
 #### Input File Configurations Section